 Guinness brings out a non-alcoholic version of the black stuff

-Diageo rolls-out Guinness 0.0 to whet the appretite of younger, health-conscious drinkers
+Diageo rolls out Guinness 0.0 to whet the appetite of younger, health-conscious drinkers

 It is the black stuff but not as we know it.
 Diageo is rolling out a non-alcoholic version of Guinness, which it says is every bit as good as the product customers have enjoyed in the past.